-Barbers and stylists who own their own salon need financing to help with short term working capital like expanding the number of chairs and investing in retail products for added revenue.
-The best beauty salon loans provide quick access to financing for owners that have been in business for 1+ year and are prime borrowers.
+Barbers and stylists who own their salon need financing for short-term working capital to expand the number of chairs and invest in retail products for added revenue.
+The best beauty salon loans provide quick access to financing for owners who have been in business for at least one year at low rates.

 OnDeck, which sponsored this article, offers a small business line of credit that can help your salon deal with seasonality, unpredictability, and even invest in growth.
-You may qualify if you have a 600+ credit score, $100,000+ in annual revenue, and 1 year or more of business history.
-Their online application takes about 10 minutes and you can get funded in as quick as 1 day.
+You may qualify if you have a 600 or higher credit score, at least $100,000 in annual revenue, and have been in business for at least one year.
+Its online application takes about 10 minutes and you can get funded in as quickly as one business day.

 Best Beauty Salon Loans at a Glance

 Salons needing recurring working capital for seasonality or cash flow gaps

 Salon owners needing quick growth capital or funding before a busy season

 Stylists wanting to cover recurring expenses and startups